BHARATH731/SE_TEAM-II/README.md

 # SEARCH_TEAM
-Creating a search feature in LMS.
+Creating feature in LMS(Library Managment System).
+To solve the Library real-time problems.